 If you are all caught up drooling over the latest Nike Zoom Turbo 2 or Adidas Ultraboost 19 running shoes, I'm telling you, you're missing out.
 There are so many good running shoe brands no one really talks about outside running circles, and one of them is Hoka One One.
-No, that's not a typo.
+Read the full Hoka One One Carbon X review below to find out why we love these running shoes.

 The reason why you should know about a brand like Hoka One One is because they manufacture shoes like the Carbon X. As soon as you open the box and take a look at these beautiful shoes in the flesh, you will want to put them on and go for a run, straight away.